Steven Dutch, Natural and Applied Sciences,

 While the technology of manned spaceflight was being developed, unmanned missions to the Moon were under way.
 The first U.S. series of lunar missions was the Ranger series.
 Ranger spacecraft were designed to impact the Moon, returning pictures of increasing resolution before final destruction.
 The series was plagued with disaster.
 Early missions failed to reach the Moon or malfunctioned en route.
+We learned about space the hard way.
+Space is indeed a vacuum, until you fire a thruster, at which point it locally becomes an electrically conducting gas - and shorted out the electronics on one mission.
 One heartbreaking mission, Ranger 6, worked flawlessly until the end, when its cameras failed to turn on.
-The final three missions, however, were successful. the last partial frames, from only a few hundred feet above the Moon, showed details down to a foot or so across.
+The final three missions, however, were successful.
+The last partial frames, from only a few hundred feet above the Moon, showed details down to a foot or so across.

 In contrast to Ranger, the next series, Surveyor, worked well.
 Most of the seven Surveyors soft-landed on the Moon and returned photos.
 These missions put to rest ideas that the lunar surface was covered with soft dust that might pose a hazard to landings.